DIKU-EDU/kudos/docs/index.rst

 ``kudos`` is a skeleton operating system for exploring operating systems concepts.
 It is intended for:

-1. teaching operating systems concepts, and
+1. teaching operating system concepts, and
 2. to serve as a baseline for open-ended student projects.

 The ``kudos`` operating system is heavily based upon the ``BUENOS`` operating